Bear danger: Dealing with bear encounters

 The U.S. National Park service emphasizes keeping a distance from the bear and making noise to avoid startling a bear as the best ways to avoid a bear attack.
 If a bear does become confrontational, the usual advice is to stand one's ground and to not run or turn away from the bear, raise the arms above the head so as to appear larger, and to yell at the bear.

 Running away or climbing a tree can activate the bear's hunting instincts and lead to it perceiving the human as prey.
 If a bear does charge, persons are advised to hold their ground, as most bear charges are bluffs.
 Finally, if a bear does attack, the usual advice is to curl into a fetal position so as to shield vital organs and appear non-threatening.

 If this is not effective in stopping the attack, the only option left is to fight the bear in any way possible.

 This advice applies to omnivores such as brown and black bears.
-The best way to avoid being attacked by the completely carnivorous polar bear is not to enter any area where polar bears live, or at least remain inside a hard-shell vehicle or building.
+The best way to avoid being attacked by the apex predator and highly dangerous polar bear is not to enter any area where wild polar bears may be present.